5 Vintage Inspired Wedding Veils for Modern Brides

 - Waist length will require about 32 inches

 - For fingertip length, you will need 40 inches

 - Floor length will vary, depending on your height and how far behind you wish it to sweep

 If ever in doubt about what style veil to choose, look to the past century's styles and you'll find something that best suits the look you want.
 And remember, you don’t have to be shy about what you have chosen.

-Vintage inspired wedding veils don’t have to be long lace pieces only, but they must however fulfil the age-old purpose of creating a delicate innocent bridal look.
+Vintage inspired wedding veils don’t have to be the long lace pieces only, but they must, however, fulfil the age-old purpose of creating a delicate innocent bridal look.

 ***Image Source: Viryabo@Polyvore